mrkronus/kremixhelper/README.md

 # K Remix Helper

-### Make your Legion Remix adventure smoother, faster, and less of a grind.
+### Quality‑of‑life tools for the Legion Remix event

-**K Remix Helper** is a lightweight quality‑of‑life addon built to take the hassle out of Legion Remix.
-It quietly works in the background to automate chores, highlight important gear, and keep you focused on the fun parts of the event.
+**K Remix Helper** is a lightweight addon that smooths out some of the rough edges of Legion Remix.
+It adds practical UI panels and tooltips, automates repetitive steps, and gives you quick access to the information you actually need while playing.

 ---

 ## ✨ Features

 - **Auto Scrapper Panel**
-  Adds a side panel to the Scrapping Machine with one‑click **Fill All** and options to auto‑fill or auto‑scrap.
-No more dragging items one by one.
+  Adds a side panel to the Scrapping Machine with a one‑click Fill All button.
+Options let you auto‑fill when the machine is empty and protect higher‑item‑level gear from being scrapped.

 - **Smart Tooltips**
-  See your total Threads and today’s gains right in player tooltips.
-Stat bonuses from Infinite Power are also broken down so you know exactly what you’re getting.

-- **Bag Highlights**
-  Items with must‑have powers glow green, while disallowed ones glow red.
-A quick glance tells you what’s safe to equip and what to avoid.

-- **Gear Guard**
-  Get an on‑screen warning if you accidentally equip a disallowed power or remove a required one.
-Protects you from costly mistakes.
+  Player and unit tooltips show Threads totals, Infinite Power stat breakdowns, and Limits Unbound ranks.
+Group and objectives views are available directly from the minimap tooltip.

 - **Minimap Icon & Tooltip**
-  A clean minimap button with a detailed tooltip showing your Threads, currencies, and Infinite Power stats — all in one place.
+  A minimap button provides quick access to addon options.
+Hovering shows a detailed tooltip with Threads, currencies, stats, and shortcuts to group and objectives info.

----

-## 🎯 Why Use It?

-Legion Remix is all about speed and efficiency.
-Instead of fiddling with bags, scrapping menus, or trying to remember which powers are good or bad, **KRemix Helper** does the busywork for you.
-You’ll spend less time managing and more time blasting through content.
+- **Group and Objectives Views**
+  Integrated tooltip views display party/raid Threads data with sortable columns, and list active Infinite Research quests

+- **Talent Alert Suppression**
+  Suppresses Blizzard’s “new talent available” alerts and tutorial popups, keeping your UI clear during Remix's accelerated leveling speed.

 ---